HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Will steroid acne scar?

 Steroid acne carries similar scarring risks to regular acne.
 Early treatment reduces scarring potential significantly.
-Avoid picking or squeezing lesions, as manipulation increases scarring risk.
+Avoid picking or squeezing lesions, as such manipulation increases the risk of scarring.
 Post-inflammatory hyperpigmentation commonly occurs but fades with time and appropriate treatment.

 Can I prevent steroid acne if I need long-term steroid therapy?

-Preventive measures significantly reduce steroid acne severity.
+Preventive measures significantly reduce the severity of steroid acne.
 Starting a prophylactic skincare routine before acne appears, using the lowest effective steroid dose, and considering alternate-day dosing when possible all help minimize breakouts.

 Is steroid acne a sign I should stop my medication?